List of Great Britain by-elections (1774–1790)

 This is a list of parliamentary by-elections in Great Britain held between 1774 and 1790, with the names of the previous incumbent and the victor in the by-election.

 In the absence of a comprehensive and reliable source, for party and factional alignments in this period, no attempt is made to define them in this article.
 The House of Commons: 1754-1790 provides some guidance to the complex and shifting political relationships, but it is significant that the compilers of that work make no attempt to produce a definitive list of each members allegiances.

 Resignations

 See Resignation from the British House of Commons for more details.

 Where the cause of by-election is given as "resignation", this indicates that the incumbent was appointed on his own request to an "office of profit under the Crown".
 Offices used, in this period, were the Stewards of the Chiltern Hundreds, the Manor of Old Shorehamor the Manor of East Hendred.
+In addition in 1779 Jervoise Clarke Jervoise resigned by being appointed Agent to the Regiment of Militia in Sussex.
+Three other other Members resigned in 1782 by being appointed an Agent to the Regiment of Militia.
 These appointments are made as a constitutional device for leaving the House of Commons, whose Members are not permitted to resign.
 If the vacancy was caused by appointment to another office then this office is noted in brackets.

 In addition certain offices of profit, such as cabinet positions, required the MP to seek re-election.
 These offices are noted separately.